Ocean of Soul: Sections

 The percussion section, known as The Funk Train drumline, is the largest and most highly visible section of Ocean of Soul, followed by trumpets and trombones.
 The band also includes piccolos, clarinets, a full and powerful euphonium section, better known as Baditude, saxophones, mellophones, and a high-powered sousaphone section, known as Platinum Funk.

 The band is also noted for its talented dancers, the self-proclaimed "Class Act of The SWAC", better known as the Motion of The Ocean (also shortened to Motion).
 Motion was established in 1969 and is under the direction of Danielle Stamper.
-Members of the Motion danceline received national publicity when they won a bid to compete on Season 5 of MTV's America's Best Dance Crew.
+Members of the Motion dance team received national publicity when they won a bid to compete on Season 5 of MTV's America's Best Dance Crew.

 The flashy color guard (The Ocean Waves) and baton twirlers (The Platinum Girls) comprise related sections.

 Leadership camp

 Each summer, high school students attend the Band Leadership Camp, an intensive introduction to choreographed dance routines and flag drills, training in corps and show style marching techniques, music theory and leadership skills.